RuBP17/AlphaDou/README.md

 The framework introduces a bidding phase, which allows RL models to be trained in realistic landlord environments.

-The trained model(Card Model) vs. the open source DouZero(ADP) model has a win rate of 61.7%, reaching to reach the state-of-the-art.
+The trained model(Card Model) vs. the open source DouZero(ADP) model has a win rate of 61.7%, reaching the state-of-the-art.

 <img width="500" src="https://raw.githubusercontent.com/RuBP17/AlphaDou/main/pics/compare.png" alt="Logo" />